aleferna12/colorir/docs/source/index.rst

 >>> palette.save()

-We can then latter load the palette (even from other projects if we wish!):
+We can then later load the palette (even from other projects if we wish!):

 >>> palette = Palette.load("elementary")